robbtraister/fusion/README.md

 Similarly, if a `noscript` query parameter is appended to the URL, the resulting payload will be a fully rendered version of the page, but will NOT include or load any scripts.
 This will be a static page.

+In either of the above cases, a cookie is also set to remember the user's preference.
+To clear the cookie, you may append a `norender` query param.

 _Note: the standard version will include a noscript meta tag to redirect to `?noscript` when necessary._